-As discussed in Note 1, pledges for permanent endowment do not meet eligibility requirements, as defined by GASB Statement No. 33, until the related gift is received.
-Accordingly, permanent endowment pledges totaling approximately \$105,467,000 and \$96,360,000 at June 30, 2008 and 2007, respectively, are not recognized as assets in the accompanying financial statements.
+As discussed in Note 1, permanent endowment pledges do not meet eligibility requirements, as defined by GASB, until the related gift is received.
+Accordingly, permanent endowment pledges totaling approximately \$91,587,000 and \$105,467,000 at June 30, 2009 and 2008, respectively, are not recognized as assets in the accompanying financial statements.
 In addition, bequest intentions and other conditional promises are not recognized as assets until the specified conditions are met because of uncertainties with regard to their realizability and valuation.